bchien6672/ECE470_FinalProj/README.md

 15. Move the main base and monitor joints

 Future Plans: Migrate to GitHub, implement full joint dictionary so that things aren't hard code, calibrate robot

+Checkpoint 2 (3/12)

+This week involved implementing Forward Kinematics to the Baxter Robot